A Syncopated Life: A Tale for Leroy

 Shermanโs Park

-An original theater and music production curated by director Kyle Price based around the iconic music of American composer legend, Leroy Anderson, featuring Alex Moffat, Caroline Rau, Brian Shank along with the Caroga Arts Ensemble and members from Utica Dance.
+An original theater and music production curated by director Kyle Price based around the iconic music of American composer legend, Leroy Anderson, featuring Alex Moffat, Caroline Kingsley, Brian Shank along with the Caroga Arts Ensemble and members from Utica Dance.

 Tickets: